 The commissioners are actively monitoring Congressional proposals to change our health care system.
 On June 22, 2017, the BOCC sent a letter to Sen. Cory Gardner (pdf), urging him to oppose cuts to Medicaid and other programs that support the health of Colorado residents.

 Breckenridge, CO 80424

-All meetings are open to the public, and citizens may offer comments on any issue or topic at the regular meetings during Citizen Comments (may be limited to 5 minutes).
+All meetings are open to the public, and citizens may offer comments on any issue or topic at the regular meetings during Citizen Comments (which are limited to 3 minutes).

 Regular meetings are held on the second and fourth Tuesday of each month at 1:30 p.m., with the exception of legal holidays and regularly scheduled off-site conferences

 Work sessions are held every Tuesday at 9 a.m.

 208 E. Lincoln Ave., 3rd Floor